 Calibrating Your Fuel Sensor

-When you calibrate with a full tank, the unit will remember this weight—so there’s no need to recalibrate as you replace future tanks.
-Calibrating your fuel sensor should be done upon first use.
-We recommend that you read steps 1-3 before calibrating.
+When you calibrate with a full tank, the griddle remembers this weight—so there’s no need to recalibrate as you replace future tanks.
+For a successful calibration experience do the following before starting:

 - Plug your grill into a grounded electrical outlet and set the main power switch on the back of the grill to ON (I).
 The power switch will illuminate when turned on.
 Make sure you have your propane tank nearby for the next step.

-- Timing: You will have 30 seconds to place your tank on the hook.
+- Timing: You only have 30 seconds to place your tank on the hook after you hear the beep.
 If you fail to do so, your grill will exit the calibration mode.

 - After your grill reads the weight of your tank, all five LEDs will blink and you’ll hear a beep to confirm your fuel sensor has been calibrated.